matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ## Bridge Pattern

-- Decouple an abstraction from implementation so that the two can vary independently.
+- Decouple an abstraction from implementation so that the two can vary independently
-- The bridge uses encapsulation, aggregation and can use inheritance to separate responsibilities into different classes.
+- The bridge uses encapsulation, aggregation and can use inheritance to separate responsibilities into different classes

 ```
                 A